-The official rules for the French-American Foundation and Florence Gould Foundation Annual Translation Prize.
+The official rules for the French-American Foundation Translation Prize

 - The French-American Foundation and Florence Gould Foundation award two annual prizes, one in fiction, and one in nonfiction.

 - The prizes are for outstanding published English translations of prose originally written in French.